-Expand the Oregon Health Care Provider Incentive Loan Repayment Program to include anesthesia providers
+About the Oregon Health Care Provider Incentive Loan Repayment Program:

 Full-time service providers must commit to a 3-year minimum service obligation in exchange for a tax-free award of 70% of their qualifying educational loan debt balance, up to \$50,000 per obligation year.
 Full-time providers with less than \$29,000 in qualifying loan debt are eligible to receive up to 100% of qualifying loan debt, not to exceed the lesser of their total qualifying loan amount or \$20,000, in exchange for a 3-year service obligation.